topkecleon/telegram-bot-bash/doc/5_practice.md

 #### [Home](../README.md)
 ## Best Practices

+### New to bot development?

+If you are new to Bot development read [Bots: An introduction for developers](https://core.telegram.org/bots) and consult [Telegram Bot API Documentaion](https://core.telegram.org/bots/api/).

+In addition you should know about [BotFatheri, the one bot to rule them all](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
+It will help you create new bots and change settings for existing ones.
+[Commands known by Botfather](https://core.telegram.org/bots#generating-an-authorization-token)

+If you dont't have a gibtup account, it may time to [sepup a free account now](https://github.com/pricing)

 ### Add commands to mycommands.sh only
 To ease updates never change ```bashbot.sh```, instead your commands and functions must go to  ```mycommands.sh``` .
 Insert your Bot commands in the ```case ... esac``` block of the 'mycommands()' function:
 ```bash